 Physical de-conditioning during or after a hospital stay or illness isn't something that only happens to frail patients, says Dr. Joyner, an anesthesiologist and physiologist.
 Cognitive issues can also emerge.
 Anesthesia and pain-relieving drugs can sometimes cause confusion or delirium or make existing cognitive problems worse, Dr. Joyner says.

 "It can happen to anyone and it can happen quickly.
 Older people are at higher risk because they typically start at a lower baseline, so there is less reserve," Dr. Joyner says.
 "Each person and each case is different.
 However, the evidence for all sorts of conditions is that more aggressive rehabilitation strategies typically work far better than people realize."

-Among tips from Dr. LeBrasseur and Dr. Joyner:
+Tips from Dr. LeBrasseur and Dr. Joyner

-Dr. LeBrasseur says.
+The ultimate goal is helping people maintain the lifestyle they want for as long as possible, Dr. LeBrasseur says.
 That would benefit patients, insurers and the economics of health care, he says.

 "Keeping people healthy and independent and safe at home for as long as possible is important to all of us," Dr. LeBrasseur says.
 "I think we all desire to experience that, so that's what a lot of our work is centered on."

 Hospital Departments - Definitions - Definitions and descriptions of the most common hospital departments and services provided.

 Fighting Physical and Cognitive Decline After Hospitalization | Mayo Clinic (mayoclinic.org).
 Disabled World makes no warranties or representations in connection therewith.
 Content may have been edited for style, clarity or length.

 You're reading Disabled World.
 See our homepage for informative disability news, reviews, sports, stories and how-tos.
 You can also connect with us on social media such as Twitter and Facebook or learn more about Disabled World on our about us page.